 - Stretch your head and neck from time to time

 - Take frequent breaks from the screen to relieve your eyes

 - Always work in well-lit conditions to prevent eye strain.

-- Don't start smoking, or take steps to quit.
-Research has shown that smoking can lead to a multitude of eye related health problems, so avoiding smoking is key to healthy eyes
+- Avoid smoking: Research has shown that smoking can lead to a multitude of eye-related health problems

-- Wear sunglasses to protect your eyes from harmful UV radiation emitted from the sun
+- Wear sunglasses: This will protect your eyes from harmful UV radiation emitted from the sun